PyiThan/PyiThan/README.md

 - 💬 Ask me about Amazon Delivery process, Statistics, and Data Mining.
 - 😄 Pronouns: he/him

+📬 Feel free to reach out to me if you have any interesting projects or if you think we can collaborate.
+Let's build something amazing together!

+🌐 Check out my portfolio at [Portfolio](https://github.com/PyiThan) to see some of my previous work.

 ### Languages and Tools: